RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #508

+Got a Mixer whisper effect working as well as an equality filter so I can get a command working properly.

 ## #505, #506, #507

 My brain hurts.
 I tried to start just building intents and I'm already running